 Homeland

 I suffer from a very rare form of prosopagnosia in which every time I try to picture Mandy Patinkin, I imagine Steven Seagal instead.
 This has made watching Homeland a somewhat disconcerting experience.
 Or at least thinking about it, I should say.
 Though Claire Danes and Patinkin are well cast, I don’t think Damian Lewis or Morenna Baccarin are altogether plausible in their parts, though Lewis is obviously a fine actor.
+(At various points, the script attempts to comment on Baccarin’s appearance—the daughter can’t believe these are her parents, etc.)

 I Believe in (Joe Pantoliano as Teddy) Magyk